Personal Manifesto

 I am not the accumulation of my roles, opinions, or history.
 Beneath all of that is something prior, aware, spacious, unchanged.

 When I forget this, and I will, I do not punish myself for forgetting.
-Forgetting and remembering are both part of the practice.
+Forgetting and remembering are both part of my practice.

 On Work and Service